310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-okaaay, taichou~♪
+okaaay, [taichou]~♪

-ah, but since i only joined partway through… the details are a bit fuzzy in my mind. what sort of job is motor show going to be?
+ah, but since i only joined [partway through]… the details are a bit fuzzy in my mind. what sort of [job] is motor show going to be?
 {% endbubble %}

 {% bubble Tetora %}